 If you suspect your child has the flu, getting help within the first 48 hours can speed recovery.
 In some cases your doctor may prescribe antivirals which can help protect from severe side effects, like ear infections.

 Available for children two years and older, virtuwell allows you to get treatment from anywhere and on any mobile device.

 Here’s how it works:

-- A nurse practitioner will review your child’s symptoms and provide a treatment plan, all in about 30 minutes
+- A nurse practitioner will review your child’s symptoms and provide a treatment plan, all in about an hour

 - If a prescription is needed, they can send it to any nearby pharmacy